 In the past, IPS monitors were more expensive than TN models with the same specs.
 Nowadays, there are IPS monitors that are only slightly (if at all) more expensive than their TN counterparts.

-Keep in mind that there are several variations of the IPS panel depending on the manufacturer, and you will also find them named differently.
+Keep in mind that there are several variations of IPS panels depending on the manufacturer, and you will also find them named differently.
 These are the most common versions you should know:

 - PLS (Plane to Line Switching) by Samsung